nadiyanaaz/World-education-pass-rate/README.md

 I have used histograms,Scatter plot and bar graphs to show my analysis

 h.Conclusion
-I have explored my dataset and focused and uncovered a few columns to analyze to my understanding.I created a subset of Number of black students and define the outliers from the data by using the box plot.By using the bar graph I showed Number od students have passed in Alabama state.I calculated the percentage value of Black students with the help of bar graph.I found the correlation between Number of black students and Number of hispanic by creating Scatter plot.I calculated the mean of Number of black by the state through bar garph.
+I have explored my dataset and focused and uncovered a few columns to analyze to my understanding.I created a subset of Number of black students and define the outliers from the data by using the box plot.With the help of bar graph I showed Number of students have passed in Alabama state.I calculated the percentage value of Black students and showed it through bar graph.I found the correlation between Number of black students and Number of hispanic by creating Scatter plot.I calculated the mean of Number of black students  by the state through bar garph.